Behind the Scenes of Lemonade's Latest Options Trends

 Lemonade Inc operates in the insurance industry.
 The company offers digital and artificial intelligence based platform for various insurances and for settling claims and paying premiums.
 The platform ensures transparency in issuing policies and settling disputes.
 The company is using technology, data, artificial intelligence, contemporary design, and social impact to deliver delightful and affordable insurances.
 Geographically, it operates in California, Texas, New York, New Jersey, Illinois, Georgia, Washington, Colorado, Pennsylvania, Oregon and others.

+In light of the recent options history for Lemonade, it's now appropriate to focus on the company itself.
+We aim to explore its current performance.

-Present Market Standing of Lemonade With a volume of 2,396,176, the price of LMND is up 0.08% at $50.4.
-RSI indicators hint that the underlying stock may be overbought.
-Next earnings are expected to be released in 95 days.
-Expert Opinions on Lemonade
+Present Market Standing of Lemonade Currently trading with a volume of 982,313, the LMND's price is down by -0.83%, now at $48.75.
+RSI readings suggest the stock is currently may be overbought.
+Anticipated earnings release is in 88 days.
+Professional Analyst Ratings for Lemonade

-A total of 5 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $33.4.
+5 market experts have recently issued ratings for this stock, with a consensus target price of $33.0.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.